 Door County is the fourth largest tart cherry producer, and historically, cherries have been a very important fruit throughout the area’s history.
-In 1896, residents discovered the peninsula had ideal soil conditions to successfully grow Montmorency cherries, and soon, many locals opened small businesses and orchards and began allowing customers to “pick-their-own” cherries.
+In 1896, residents discovered the peninsula had ideal soil conditions to successfully grow Montmorency cherries.
+Soon, many locals opened small businesses and orchards and began allowing customers to “pick-their-own” cherries.
 By 1929, the cherry-picking excursions brought national attention to the area’s crops.

-The popularity surrounding cherries changed drastically in the late 1940s as together, growers produced nearly 50 million pounds of cherries over the course of a year, accounting for a whopping 10% of the world’s cherries!
+The popularity surrounding cherries changed drastically in the late 1940s as together, growers produced nearly 50 million pounds of cherries over a year, accounting for a whopping 10% of the world’s cherries!
 Unfortunately, cherry harvesting faced a challenge at the height of World War II when many pickers were overseas in the service.
-This resulted in the need for seasonal workers, and some came from as far as the Bahamas to help work in the fields.
+This resulted in the need for seasonal workers; some came from as far as the Bahamas to help work in the fields.
 Despite the vigorous efforts, the labor shortage sadly resulted in millions of pounds of wasted product.

-Just as the war came to an end, the U.S. government established a working camp in Sturgeon Bay housing over 2,000 German prisoners of war.
-The POWs were sent to work in the orchards across the county, and ultimately, saved the famous crop by picking an impressive 508,020 pails of cherries.
+Just as the war ended, the U.S. government established a working camp in Sturgeon Bay housing over 2,000 German prisoners of war.
+The POWs were sent to work in the orchards across the county and ultimately saved the famous crop by picking an impressive 508,020 pails of cherries.

 The Orchard Experience

 The Hyline Orchard Farm Market in Fish Creek has been in operation for nearly 70 years.
-The dedicated, family-owned business welcomes visitors, who come from all over to pick cherries, in addition to other products available at various points in the season.
-All of the canned products sold in their market, such as jams, pie filling, salsas, sauces, and juices are proudly produced on-site at the cherry plant located adjacent to the market store.
+The dedicated, family-owned business welcomes visitors from all over to pick cherries, in addition to other products available at various points in the season.
+All the canned products sold in their market, such as jams, pie filling, salsas, sauces, and juices, are proudly produced on-site at the cherry plant adjacent to the market store.

-The grounds are well-maintained and are easy to navigate, providing a fun and effortless day out for families.
+The grounds are well-maintained and easy to navigate, providing families a fun and effortless day out.
 Tart cherries are available pre-picked in the store, or families can gather their own from the trees for only $13 per 4-quart pail.
 Getting to the orchards is also convenient, as complimentary shuttles are provided to guests.
-For those wishing to walk, there is a well-paved, stroller-friendly path to the orchard.
+There is a well-paved, stroller-friendly path to the orchard for those wishing to walk.
 Remember sunscreen and water while venturing out in the fields as it can get hot fast!

-After picking cherries, children will enjoy playing on the swingset or burning off energy in the airy bounce house and slide, adding to an already-action-packed day.
+After picking cherries, children will enjoy playing on the swing set or burning off energy in the airy bounce house and slide, adding to an already-action-packed day.
 Guests can then visit the store before heading home to shop for snacks, treats, and trinkets.
-There are many interesting products, including distinctive, Cherry White Cheddar cheese and freshly baked cherry chip cookies, available for purchase.
+Many interesting products, including distinctive Cherry White Cheddar cheese and freshly baked cherry chip cookies, are available for purchase.